 about-me.jpg

-In my practice I draw upon a broad range of professional experiences as a therapist, consultant, and supervisor.
-This includes a yearlong internship in clinical psychology at the VA Medical Center in Houston.
+I draw upon wide-ranging professional experiences that include a yearlong clinical psychology internship at the VA Medical Center in Houston.
 I’ve also worked in university counseling centers, community and state agencies, and nursing homes.
-In addition, my doctoral research — an in-depth study of the complexities of dealing with emotions and feelings in the workplace — has offered me valuable insight into the dilemmas we often encounter at work.
+In addition, my doctoral research — an in-depth study of emotions and feelings in the workplace — has helped me to better understand the dilemmas we often encounter at work.

 Licenses